akeed/akeed.github.io/about/index.md

 ---
 layout: page
-title: About the Jekyll Theme
+title: About this blog
-excerpt: "So Simple is a responsive Jekyll theme for your words and images."
+excerpt: "Building an aresenal for massive data analytics."
 modified: 2014-08-08T19:44:38.564948-04:00
 image:
   feature: so-simple-sample-image-4.jpg